The Bronze Horseman (poem): The Bronze Horseman

 The Bronze Horseman symbolizes "Tsar Peter, the city of St Petersburg, and the uncanny reach of autocracy over the lives of ordinary people."
-When Evgenii threatens the statue, he is threatening “everything distilled in the idea of Petersburg.”
-At first, Evgenii was just a lowly clerk that the Bronze Horseman could not deign to recognize because Evgenii was so far beneath him.
+When Evgenii threatens the statue, he is threatening "everything distilled in the idea of Petersburg."
+At first, Evgenii was just a lowly clerk who the Bronze Horseman could not deign to recognize because Evgenii was so far beneath him.
 However, when Evgenii challenges him, "Peter engages the world of Evgenii" as a response to Evgenii's arrogance.
 The "statue stirs in response to his challenge" and gallops after him to crush his rebellion.
 Before, Evgenii was just a little man that the Bronze Horseman would not bother to respond to.
 Upon Evgenii's challenge, however, he becomes an equal and a rival that the Bronze Horseman must crush in order to protect the accomplishments he stands for.